eliminmax/eambfc/Style.md

   * `/* POSIX */`: the header is defined by and required by POSIX.1-2008
     * The C-Language Development extensions are assumed to be present.
   * `/* internal */`: the header is provided within the `eambfc` source tree.
+  * Each `#include` are accompanied by a comment explaining why it's there.

 Most of the code in this repository was written specifically for this project, and follows the formatting and style rules.
 Code originally from other projects